gkemmey/gray_matter/_posts/2020-07-24-pagination-and-scroll-restoration-with-turbolinks-without-cookies.md

 ### Refreshing should...well...start fresh

-At this point, we've lost something we had in the old version: if you refresh your inbox we should forget pagination and scroll, and start back tat the top.
+At this point, we've lost something we had in the old version: if you refresh your inbox we should forget pagination and scroll, and start back at the top.
 Now that we're tracking pagination state in the URL, when you click refresh, you get results up to that page.

 {:.img-scaled.down-50}
 ![Refreshing doesn't actually refresh]({{ site.github.url }}/public/images/2020-07-24/refreshing_keeps_the_pagination.gif)